spraakbanken/multiged-2023/README.md

 You can also prepare your own synthetic datasets, which we encourage you to share with the community.

-Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" **-- SHOULD WE allow this???**
+Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" **-- SHOULD we allow this???**

+## Test data

+## Evaluation metrics

+## Timeline

+* approx mid-Januarry 2022 - first call for participation.
+Training data released, CodaLab opens for team registrations.
+* approx mid-February 2023 - validation server released online
+* approx end of February 2023 - test data released
+* approx 5 March 2023 - system submission deadline (system output, models, code, fact sheets, extra data, etc)
+* approx mid-March 2023 - results announced
+* approx 8-10 April 2023 - paper submission deadline (system descriptions)
+* approx end April 2023 - paper reviews sent to the authors
+* approx 10 May 2023 - camera-ready deadline
+* 22(-24) May 2023 - presentations of the systems at workshop NLP4CALL

+## Registration for the task

+Teams that intend to participate, are requested to fill in this form.

 ## Organizers